maxwolf621/OauthUser/Oauth2UserEndpoints.md

 ```

 [Ref](https://stackoverflow.com/questions/12482070/how-does-a-user-register-with-oauth)
-Resource Owner (Your third party application account)
+- Resource Owner (Your third party application account)
-Client app (The app you are using to access those things)
+- Client app (The app you are using to access those things)
-Identity Provider (Google, Facebook, Twitter, etc.)
+- Identity Provider (Google, Facebook, Twitter, etc...)
-Resource Server (Same as Identity provider, or some other service)
+- Resource Server (Same as Identity provider, or some other service)
-Resources (Things you want access to)
+- Resources (Things you want access to)

 [Auth Code Grant Flow](https://blog.yorkxin.org/posts/oauth2-4-1-auth-code-grant-flow.html)
-- (A) The client initiates the flow by directing the resource owner's user-agent to the authorization endpoint.
-The client includes its client identifier, requested `scope`, local `state`, and a `redirection URI` to which the authorization server will send the user-agent back once access is granted (or denied).
+- (A) The client initiates the flow by directing the resource owner's **user-agent to the authorization endpoint**.
+	> The client includes its client identifier, requested `scope`, local `state`, and a `redirect_uri` to which the authorization server will send the user-agent back once access (to the third party account) is granted (or denied).
 - (B) The authorization server authenticates the resource owner (via the user-agent) and **establishes** whether the resource owner grants or denies the client's access request.
-- (C) Assuming the resource owner grants access(You are logging in the third party account), the authorization server redirects the user-agent back to the client using the `redirection URI` provided earlier.
+- (C) Assuming the resource owner(Your Third Party Account) grants access, the authorization server redirects the user-agent back to the client using the `redirect_uri` provided earlier.
      - The redirection URI includes an authorization code and any local state provided by the client earlier
+     > For example
-     - accounts.google.com/o/oauth2/v2/auth?`response_type`=code&`client_id`=150677252870-78tlj6v2mm653alhodqr9t5br5fu5bs0.apps.googleusercontent.com&`scope`=openid+profile+email&`state`=QFWkpSxvN-zs5gGoMCnFGDJDTYF1HZg1FC_5l31H0qg%3D&`redirect_uri`=http%3A%2F%2Flocalhost%3A8080%2Flogin%2Foauth2%2Fcode%2Fgoogle.
+     >> accounts.google.com/o/oauth2/v2/auth?`response_type`=code&`client_id`=150677252870-78tlj6v2mm653alhodqr9t5br5fu5bs0.apps.googleusercontent.com&`scope`=openid+profile+email&`state`=QFWkpSxvN-zs5gGoMCnFGDJDTYF1HZg1FC_5l31H0qg%3D&`redirect_uri`=http%3A%2F%2Flocalhost%3A8080%2Flogin%2Foauth2%2Fcode%2Fgoogle.
-- (D) (The Login Authentication Filter Does its job here)The client requests an access token from the authorization server's token endpoint by including the authorization code received in the previous step.
+- (D) The client requests an access token from the authorization server's token endpoint by including the authorization code received in the previous step.
-	> When making the request, the client authenticates with the authorization server.
-	> The client includes the redirection URI used to obtain the authorization code for verification.
 - (E) The authorization server authenticates the client, validates the authorization code, and ensures that the redirection URI received matches the URI used to redirect the client in step (C). **If valid, the authorization server responds back with an access token and, optionally, a refresh token.**

-# Spring boot Oauth2User Authorization Flow
+# Configure OAuth2Client Security

 ```java
 @EnableWebSecurity
 public class OAuth2ClientSecurityConfig extends WebSecurityConfigurerAdapter {